yurujiang2003/tintinjiang.github.io/README.md

-# BunsenFeng.github.io
+# tintinjiang.github.io
-Shangbin and his simple homepage.
+Yuru and her simple homepage.
+(Thanks for Shangbin and JiJi's homepage for the inspiration!)